 We record acquisitions using the purchase method of accounting.
 All of the assets acquired, liabilities assumed, contractual contingencies and contingent consideration are recognized at their fair value as of the acquisition date.
 The excess of the purchase price over the estimated fair values of the net tangible and net intangible assets acquired is recorded as goodwill.
 The application of the purchase method of accounting for business combinations requires management to make significant estimates and assumptions in the determination of the fair value of assets acquired and liabilities assumed in order to allocate purchase price consideration properly between assets that are depreciated and amortized from goodwill.
 These assumptions and estimates include a market participant's use of the asset and the appropriate discount rates for a market participant.
 Our estimates are based on historical experience, information obtained from the management of the acquired companies and, when appropriate, include assistance from independent third-party appraisal firms.
 Our significant assumptions and estimates can include, but are not limited to, the cash flows that an asset is expected to generate in the future, the appropriate weighted-average cost of capital, and the cost savings expected to be derived from acquiring an asset.
 These estimates are inherently uncertain and unpredictable.
 In addition, unanticipated events and circumstances may occur which may affect the accuracy or validity of such estimates.
-During fiscal 2016, we completed the acquisition of TeraXion's HSPC assets for a purchase price of \$32.0 million .

 During fiscal 2018, we completed the Packet Design acquisition for a purchase price of \$41.1 million and the DonRiver acquisition for a purchase price of \$54.2 million, including a contingent consideration component.
-See Note 2 to the Consolidated Financial Statements included in Item 8 of Part II of this annual report for more information regarding these transactions and the three-year earn-out arrangement in connection with the DonRiver acquisition.
+See Note 3 to our Consolidated Financial Statements included in Item 8 of Part II of this annual report for more information regarding these transactions and the three-year earn-out arrangement in connection with the DonRiver acquisition.